CultivateHQ/cultivateHQ.com/source/posts/2015-10-15-phoenix-elm-2.md

     This creates a new Elm module called `SeatSaver` and then imports the `Html` library so that we can use its functions.
 Every Elm application must have a `main` function that acts as its starting point.
 In our `main` function we call out to the `text` function in the `Html` library, passing it a string.
 This will result in that string being written out to the screen when the Elm application is run in a browser.

+### Building with Brunch

-4. Now let's set up Brunch to automatically build the Elm file for us whenever we save changes to it.
+Now let's set up Brunch to automatically build the Elm file for us whenever we save changes to it.

+Brunch is an HTML5 build tool sort of like Grunt or Gulp.
+We're going to use it to compile our Elm application into JavaScript and then package it up with the rest of our application's JavaScript.
+We're using Brunch because it is included by default with Phoenix.
+If you are not familiar with Brunch you should still be able to follow along with the instructions below.
+However, if you want to know more, the [Brunch Guide](https://github.com/brunch/brunch-guide#readme) is the best place to start.

-5. Add [elm-brunch](https://github.com/madsflensted/elm-brunch) to your *package.json* directly after the `"brunch": <version>` line.
+1. Add [elm-brunch](https://github.com/madsflensted/elm-brunch) to your *package.json* directly after the `"brunch": <version>` line.
 Brunch runs plugins in the order in which they are found within the *package.json* file, so we put the `elm-brunch` plugin right at the top to ensure that the JavaScript resulting from the Elm compilation is available before any of the other JavaScript plugins start their tasks.

     ```javascript
     // package.json